darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/introduction.md

 If you're a Java or .Net developer learning about NodeJS-land, you will find that Miller is a great way to quickly learn the tools in the NodeJS ecosystem.
 Everything is typed, dependency injection is used, linting and testing are built-in and the project is designed to be modular and easy extend.

-If you're just learning how to code, Miller Start might not be the best tool for you.
-I don't explain the web stuff in-depth because I assume prior knowledge.
+If you're just learning how to code, I don't explain the web stuff in-depth because I assume prior knowledge.
 [Free Code Camp](https://www.freecodecamp.org/) and [The Odin Project](https://www.theodinproject.com/) are excellent resources for learning how to code web apps.

 Tl;dr - Miller is designed for developers who have some prior-experience, or have finished a bootcamp and tutorials and want to continue their learning.